 - emergency exit additional to the exit normally used

-- working environment - ensuring that the air is maintained at a safe level (safe oxygen level and ensuring it does not contain a harmful levelof contaminant or impurity), the atmosphere so as to prevent thermal stress, the moisture so as to enable work to be performed safely, and adequate lighting
+- working environment - ensuring that the air is maintained at a safe level (safe oxygen level and ensuring it does not contain a harmful level of contaminant or impurity) where persons may work or may travel, the atmosphere so as to prevent thermal stress, the moisture so as to enable work to be performed safely, and adequate lighting

-- ventilation system and monitoring and testing of it
+- ventilation system and monitoring, testing and recording of it

 - prohibition of use of an internal combustion engine or polyurethane foam

-- emergency plan and response - to be prepared in conjuntion with relevant emergency services
+- emergency plan and response - to be prepared in conjunction with relevant emergency services and local municipal councils.
+The plan is to be kept and send to relevant emergency services and local municipal councils; and tested.

 - mine plan